How to Improve the Billing and Collection Process for Your Dental Office

 External payment plans don’t just help more patients afford expensive or non-covered treatments—they can help you avoid chasing down payments.

-Tip #5.
-Forward your insurance claims daily
+5. Forward your insurance claims daily

 The faster you file insurance claims, the faster your dental office gets paid.
 Investing in dedicated dental software is a great way to file claims electronically and speed up your collections process.

-Not only will some software systems validate your claims automatically (allowing you to quickly address missing or incorrect information), they make it easy to monitor the status of your claims so you can spend less time following up with insurance companies.
+Not only will some software systems validate your claims automatically (allowing you to quickly address missing or incorrect information), but they also make it easy to monitor the status of your claims so you can spend less time following up with insurance companies.

-Tip #6.
-Optimize your collections procedure
+6. Optimize your collections procedure

-Because many practitioners worry about damaging their client relationships (and losing patients to their competitors) it’s not uncommon for some dental offices to send out statements at 60 days and just hope for the best.
+Because many practitioners worry about damaging their client relationships (and losing patients to their competitors), it’s not uncommon for some dental offices to send out statements at 60 days and just hope for the best.

 Start by following these 3 best practices: